njansen123/njansen123.github.io/_pages/about.md

 <b>Increase the trustworthiness of Artificial Intelligence (AI).</b>

 We conduct broad foundational and application-driven research.
 Our vision of neurosymbolic AI brings together the areas of machine learning and formal methods, in particular, formal verification.
-We tackle problems that are inspired by autonomous systems, industrial projects, and planning problems in robotics.
+We tackle problems that are inspired by autonomous systems and planning problems in robotics.

 The following goals are central to our efforts: